Pyomo/pyomo/doc/OnlineDocs/contribution_guide.rst

 maintained by the Pyomo developer team.
 Thus, it is the responsibility of the code contributor to keep these packages up-to-date.

-Contributed package will be considered as pull requests, which will be reviewed by the Pyomo developer team.
+Contributed packages will be considered as pull requests, which will be reviewed by the Pyomo developer team.
 Specifically, this review will consider the suitability of the proposed capability, whether tests are available to check the execution of the code, and whether documentation is available to describe the capability.
 Contributed packages will be tested along with Pyomo.
 If test failures arise, then these packages will be disabled and an issue will be created to resolve these test failures.
+The Pyomo team reserves the right to remove contributed packages that are not maintained.

 When submitting a new contributed package (under either ``addons`` or ``devel``), please ensure that: